Cinematic Color Grading (Movie Look Effect) in Photoshop – Video Tutorial

-Color Theory Behind The Movie Look Effect
+The Color Theory Behind Cinematic Color Grading (The Movie Look Effect)

 Color Correction vs. Color Grading

-It is very important that your images contain neutral grays and no color casts so that the color grade that you apply looks the way it should.
+It is critical that your images contain neutral grays and that they contain no color casts.
+If your image contains a color cast, you will not be able to accurately add the colors that you intend.
 Although this is not a color correction tutorial, we will learn how to do a quick color correction.

 If you have any questions, leave a message below!